Code-Institute-Submissions/Raivis80-MS-2-JavaScript/README.md

         - Will increase by one if the target is not clicked on time or target is, missed altogether.
 1. Lives Remaining
     - The game starts with three lives.
-    - Players will gain life once every 50 score points.
+    - One game life is gained every 50 score points.
     - Maximum of three lives can be gained at once.
     - If the player fails to click on a target or fails to click target on time,  one game life will be deducted.
     - Losing all lives means game over.